adon-cloudcannon/landing-page-test/src/collections/site-pages/terms.md

   featured_image:
   featured_image_alt:
 ---
 ## Overview:

 We (the folks at CloudCannon) run a cloud hosting and content management platform for static websites (cloudcannon.com and \*.cloudcannon.com) and would love for you to use it.
 Our service is designed to get your websites online as quickly and easily as possible.

 Please read through our terms carefully.
 If you don't agree to be bound by these terms, you must not use the service.
 If you continue to use our service you agree to adhere to these terms.

-Thank you for your interest in CloudCannon\!
+Thank you for your interest in CloudCannon!

 ## Terms of Service: